Cookies

 Price: Free

 Reducing Systemic Trauma Developing Systemic Resilience: The Social and Economic Case for Transformational Change was recently published by the West Midlands Combined Authority (WMCA).
-This webinar, hosted by the WMCA, will formally launch the report.
+This webinar will formally launch the report and consider the findings.
 In the foreword to the report Claire Dhami, Head of Systems Change and Inclusion at the WMCA, said:

 “The evidence presented here is both sobering and galvanising.
 We see clearly the high social and economic costs of adversity and trauma, and the limitations of current trauma-informed practice when it is not embedded within a broader, systemic framework.
 Yet we also see the transformative potential of investing in resilient communities, supporting families, and designing services that “do no harm” and actively promote healing and inclusion.”